StevenLambion/ui-listView/README.md

 A read-only property that shows the current visible range of items being displayed.
 It can be useful to indicate when to load more items from a service when implementing infinite scroll.

+## styles
+Use the following CSS classes on the ui-listView's element to set built-in styles, or use your own CSS classes for a custom style.

+#### ui-list-view-bordered
+Wraps the ui-listView and its cells in a border.

 ## License